Iandiehard/diag-client-lib/README.md

 More information on the diag client config json file, refer [doc_config_json](doc/Config_Json_file_definitions.md) documentation

-Check the example application [Examples](examples/) on how Diagnostic Client Libary should be linked and used.
+Check the example application [Examples](examples/) on how Diagnostic Client Library should be linked and used.

 ## Known Defect